paulinescha/Sprint-Boot-JPA-Start1/README.md

     ```
     - Modify other methods updatePizza and deletePizza

+    - Test the endpoints.
+You can edit and use the following JSON object to add pizzas to the database:
+    ```Json
+    {
+        "pizzaName": "Margherita",
+        "pizzaToppings": "Tomato Sauce, Mozzarella, Basil"
+    }
+    ```

     ## Step 4 - Add Mapping Between Entities
     - Create a new Entity called Menu.java inside the domain package
         - No CRUD operations will be performed, hence no JpaRepository needed
         - Add an id of type Long and appropriate annotations
         - Add a List property pizzaList and corresponding getter setter methods
         - Add one-to-many mapping between Menu and Pizza entities
+        - No change required in the Pizza entity
     - Add annotations
     ```Java
     @Entity